CrowdLinker/navigation-components/docs/getting-started.md

 yarn add react-native-screens
 ```

-These dependencies are used to provide better overall performance.
+These dependencies are used to provide better animation and gesture performance.
 They have native implementations so if you are running an iOS build you'll also need to install their Pods:

 ```bash
 cd ios && pod install